 Although we demonstrated a superior power of MHL over single-CpG methylation levels or average methylation levels in the classification and deconvolution using MHBs as features, the accuracy was slightly less than what has been reported on the deconvolution of blood cell types.
 One major difference is that each reference tissue type itself is a mixture of multiple cell types that might share various degrees of similarity with another reference tissue type.
 Furthermore, most solid tissues also contain blood vessels and blood cells.
 Given such background signals, the accuracy that we achieved is promising and will be further improved once reference methylomes of pure adult cell types are available.

 Practically, the amount of cfDNA per patient is rather limited, typically in the range of tens of nanograms.
 We therefore used 1–10 ng per patient for the scRRBS experiments.
-After considering the material losses during bisulfite conversion and library preparation, as well as the sequencing depth, we calculated that there were most likely no more than 30 genome equivalents in each data set [AU: Sentence edited for clarity and active voice.
+After considering the material losses during bisulfite conversion and library preparation, as well as the sequencing depth, we calculated that there were on average 5 genome equivalents in each data set [AU: Sentence edited for clarity and active voice.
 Correct?].
-Our data set is rather sparse, especially when the fraction of tumor DNA was low.
+Our data set is very sparse, especially when the fraction of tumor DNA was low.
 Hence, the chance of finding cancer-specific methylation haplotypes in a specific region consistently across many samples is low.
 This is likely the reason that marker sets selected using random forest analysis had limited sensitivity and specificity.
 However, epigenetic abnormalities tend to be more widespread across the genome (as compared to somatic mutations), and hence, we managed to integrate the sparse coverage across many loci to achieve accurate prediction by direct counting of methylated haplotypes within the informative genomic regions.
 Notably, we showed that, in patients with cancer, plasma contains circulating DNA fragments from both normal and malignant cell types that are detectible with methylation haplotyping.
 This allowed us to detect the presence of cancer and map the tissue or organ of tumor growth.
 Of note, when we combined all of the data from primary tumors and cancer cell lines as a ‘pan-cancer’ tissue and included it as the eleventh reference for tissue-of-origin mapping, the detection sensitivity and specificity was further improved (Supplementary Figs. 11 and 12), suggesting that a joint analysis of the cancer signature and the tissue-of-origin signature is more sensitive than focusing on the cancer signature alone.
 In summary, methylation haplotyping in plasma is a promising strategy for the early detection of a tumor and its primary growth site, as well as for the continuous monitoring of tumor progression and metastasis to multiple organs.
 With more plasma samples from patients at multiple clearly defined cancer stages and from healthy controls, it is possible to further improve the prediction sensitivity and specificity to a level adequate for clinical testing.
 [AU: Please note that we have edited and formatted the titles of the Supplementary Figures to match the main text, as shown in the accompanying Integrated Supplementary Figures (ISI) document.
 If further changes to the Supplementary Figures are necessary, please make them in that document.
 (For any other supplementary items, we will use the versions that you submitted previously.
 If you wish to make further changes, please send revised supplementary files).]

 METHODS